 Over the past year, we have been developing and nurturing our supplier relationships and are delighted at the opportunity to collaborate on an article with Grahame and Commtel.

-- The main benefits of each system
+- What are the main benefits of Telguard’s systems?

-Let’s get started with the interview.
+Let’s start the interview.

 Grahame, tell us a bit about Telguard, its history, and its products